sjsrey/ors/ors_address.md

 This permits the UC to archive the research in its eScholarship system thus providing access to the public at no charge.

 The open access model has enormous potential for fueling wider dissemination of and access to scientific research, and it is often held in high regard by the scholarly community for this very reason.
-However, in large part the open access movement can be viewed as a reaction by commercial publishers to respond to these pressures.
+However, in large part the open access movement can be viewed as a reaction by commercial publishers to respond to the three pressures mentioned above.
 Moreover, the model has not been without its problems, some of which are threatening the basic integrity of scientific publishing.